alperenguman/fwrtr/README.md

 ## Representations
 Audio/Visual representations of entities, states, relationships.

-## Inspirations
-Real world to story entity imports.
+Real world to story entity imports are possible using representations.

+## Story Nodes
+Smallest unit of story in recursive hierarchy, fractal structure.
+If it advances the plot can be labeled a beat.

 ## Agents
 Agents have clearly defined tasks and store their main prompts in the database, they're subject to revision by the SystemAgent as they adapt to evolving needs of the system.

-### PrepAgent
+* PrepAgent

-### GeneratorAgent
+* GeneratorAgent
 	Raw generator of text.

-### EntityAgent
+* EntityAgent
 	Identifies entities in a bound area of text.
 Creates and manages entity state and relationships.

-### ContinuityGuard
+* ContinuityGuard
 	Preserves continuity of entities across story.

-### EvalAgent
+* EvalAgent
 	Evaluates the output, manages story/beat classification and performs assesment of faitfulness to intent/quality.

-### SystemAgent
+* SystemAgent
 	Observes and revises the main prompts of other agents, enters them into the database as new versions, as needed.
 Orchestrator.

-### PerceptionAgent
+* PerceptionAgent

-### AwarenessAgent
+* AwarenessAgent

-### RepresentationAgent
+* RepresentationAgent